 D.J.
 Cotrona as Superhero Pedro

 Lucy Liu as Kalypso

-Rachel Zegler as Anne (as reported by Murphy’s Multiverse)/Third daughter of Atlas (rumored)
+Rachel Zegler as Anne/Third daughter of Atlas (rumored)

 David F. Sandberg might be the most entertaining director working in the industry today.
 He has this real “everyman” personality, and that makes sense considering his quick rise into stardom.
 He made a short film that garnered enough attention to be adapted into a feature-length film and then given a film in the successful Conjuring universe, and now he’s directing huge superhero films.